DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 1. This implementation can be contained to the standard EPP specification
 1. This implementation sets a requirement for a recommended use, for a single operation per request, in order to handle the **AuthInfo** correctly in the AAA layer of the EPP Service application (See: References).

-NB: DSRECORDs for the domainname are deleted (_purged_) as part of the operation of changing name servers.
+NB: DSRECORDs for the domain name are deleted (_purged_) as part of the operation of changing name servers.

 <a id="xsd-definition"></a>
 ## XSD Definition